Suns hit record-tying 18 3s in half, beat Rockets 126-120

 Crowder had previously never made more than six 3-pointers in a game.
 The Suns matched the record set by the Utah Jazz, who hit 18 3s in the first half earlier this season in a game against Orlando.

 Despite the Suns’ hot shooting, the Rockets were able to stay relatively close because they were pouring in buckets as well.

 The Suns led 103-88 at the end of the third.
+Suns coach Monty Williams was irritated that his team made so many 3s but struggled on defense, which allowed the game to remain close.

+“Yeah, we hit some 3s,” Williams said.
+“But we gave a team confidence when we could have put them away.”

 Houston pulled within 114-109 with 5:45 remaining but Phoenix responded with the next six points — on three rare 2-point buckets — and the Suns were able to hold on for the win.